 Note: The same input directory could have multiple pre-processed input files for different dates and once the run date is changed, CIME is able to link the correct files with the names that model expects.

 4.2.2 UFS Weather Model

 The output files for the UFS Weather Model are described in the Users Guide.

-4.2.3 UPP input files
+4.2.3 UPP output files

-Documentation for the Unified Post Processor (UPP) output files can be found here.
+Documentation for the UPP output files can be found here.